AstroNvim/astrocommunity/lua/astrocommunity/pack/java/README.md

 ## Tips

-`jdtls` requires Java 11+.
-If your project requires you to use Java 8, you could try and set the java runtime for `jdtls`.
-Something along the lines of:
+`jdtls` requires Java 11+ but can be used to develop on any Java version.
+If you develop  using different Java runtimes, you can set the runtimes  you have available in the settings of `jdtls`.
+Here is a simple example:

 ```lua
   "AstroNvim/astrocommunity",